Skip to Content

 Refreshment Vehicles

 A Refreshment Vehicle is defined as a vehicle or trailer from which food is prepared, offered, sold or otherwise made available for consumption by people.
-Refreshment Vehicles operating within the City of Oshawa must be licensed and must meet various operating standards depending on the type of vehicle.
+Refreshment Vehicles operating within the city of Oshawa must be licensed and must meet various operating standards depending on the type of vehicle.

 The City of Oshawa currently defines four (4) classes of Refreshment Vehicles.